maukku/ECTL/README.md

 # Welcome to Electricity Cost Traffic Lights 👋

-A mobile app that provides a traffic light (red - amber - green) display representing the current electricity cost.
+A mobile app that provides a traffic light (red - amber - green) display representing the current electricity cost in Finland.